IRT-Open-Source/scf/README.md

 Note that the SRT format is not based on a common official standard, but is a community driven format.

+#### EBU-TT-D-Basic-DE2WebVTT
+The EBU-TT-D-Basic-DE2WebVTT XSLT converts an EBU-TT-D-Basic-DE file into a WebVTT file, including text colors.

 ### Tests
 The test files that are used as test input for a module are named